MREYE-LUMC/ZOSPy/README.md

 - [Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) (Tested with version 20.3.2)

 ## Referencing
-When publishing results obtained with this package, please cite the paper in which the package was first used: van Vught L, Que I, Luyten GPM and Beenakker JWM.
+When publishing results obtained with this package, please cite the paper in which the package was first used:<br>
+van Vught L, Que I, Luyten GPM and Beenakker JWM.
 _Effect of anatomical differences and intraocular lens design on Negative Dysphotopsia._
 JCRS: Sep 06, 2022.
 [doi: [10.1097/j.jcrs.0000000000001054](https://doi.org/10.1097/j.jcrs.0000000000001054) ] [[JCRS](https://journals.lww.com/jcrs/Abstract/9900/Effect_of_anatomical_differences_and_intraocular.107.aspx)]

-If a direct reference of the package is also required, reference it using the following DOI:
+If a direct reference of the package is also required, reference it using the following DOI:<br>
 [![DOI](https://zenodo.org/badge/403590410.svg)](https://zenodo.org/badge/latestdoi/403590410)

 ## Basic usage